AI Engineer Summit 2025: 7 Insights for Tech Leaders

 • Skills = Applications – the capabilities

-The implication: Instead of training a new, isolated agent for every domain, you develop reusable skills – encapsulated knowledge that can be flexibly combined.
+The implication: instead of training a new, isolated agent for every domain, you develop reusable skills – encapsulated knowledge that can be combined freely.

 Your Leverage: Start extracting repetitive agent workflows into isolated skills.
 The earlier you do this, the greater the reuse effect.